Signals

 TFE_OPEN_RESPONSE_ERROR

-tfe_text_view_open has successfully opened a file and read
+TFE_OPEN_RESPONSE_SUCCESSwhentfe_text_view_openhas successfully opened a file and read it. - The parameter is set to

 g_signal_connect_swapped and so on.
 However,